 RESPONDING IN FAITH TO AN INTERNATIONAL PANDEMIC

-Much has changed around the world as we all face the challenge of responding to the Covid-19 pandemic.
+Much has changed around the world as we have all faced the challenge of responding to the Covid-19 pandemic.
 YWAM Turner Valley is no exception.
-Much in our day-to-day operations has changed, even as we seek to understand how to respond in faith to this situation.
-Faith is exemplified by action (James 2:17), and our faith-actions lately have been focused upon responding in three ways: through obedience, care, and connection.
+Our day-to-day operations have had to adjust, as we seek to respond responsibly in faith.
+Faith is exemplified by action (James 2:17), and our faith-actions lately have been focused upon responding in three ways: through obedience, care, and renewal.

 - An important part of faith is obedience – obedience to the Lord, and obedience as it honors local government and leaders (Romans 13:1).

 - To honor our leaders and those around us, we have adjusted our daily operations so that we may interact at safe distances while still serving our community.
-This includes changes and additions to our cleaning schedule, many of us working from home, social distancing on campus, among other things.
+This includes changes and additions to our cleaning schedule, our process of cooking and serving food, and how we operate in communal spaces.

-- Our Ministry Team has also developed procedures for self-isolation and quarantine of staff to comply with government regulations
+- To comply with government regulations, our Ministry Team has also enacted procedures for self-isolation and quarantine of staff or students arriving from abroad or experiencing COVID-19 symptoms.

 - We want to be obedient to continue in our programs and ministries where possible.
 As such, applications for upcoming schools are still open, and decisions will be made about each school’s viability as the dates for that school approach.

 - Obedience in faith includes obedience to the call of all disciples: to seek the kingdom of God, which means seeking the good of others (Philippians 2:4) and seeking to continue to meet together (Hebrews 10:24-25) and encourage each other in faith.
 This leads to the next two areas of faith-action.

 YWAM Turner Valley has sought to care for the health and well-being of others in our area in a variety of ways.
 This includes but is not limited to: